cambiata/hxelectron-mithril-demo/README.md

 # hxelectron-mithril-demo
-Simple Haxe demo project using electron and mithril
+Simple Haxe demo project using electron and mithril.